DizNicolasAmor/interviews-practice/RUST.md

     26. How to use FFI capabilities to interact with foreign languages?
     27. How macros can be used to generate code and improve code readability and maintainability?
     28. What is lifetime elision rules and when to use explicit lifetime annotations in code?
-    29. Have you ever used Rust's unsafe features to optimize performance-critical code?
-If so, give an example.
+    29. How to use unsafe features to optimize performance-critical code?
     30. How trait system enables generic programming and how this can be used to write reusable code?
     31. Can you explain Rust's monomorphization process and how it can improve performance by eliminating dynamic dispatch overhead?
     32. What is Rust's procedural macro system and how it can be used to generate code at compile-time?